 This isn’t a complete list, but I’ll put in as many ideas as come to mind now and add more later!
+Here is a condensed version of this list for printing as a handout.
 Some things are plastic-free alternatives, while others are just ways of reducing and/or reusing plastic that’s hard to avoid.
 Feel free to leave a comment with the alternatives that work for you.

 Plastic shopping bags.
 Bring your own bags to the store and don’t take SUP bags!

 Plastic produce bags.
 Choose produce that isn’t pre-bagged.
 It’s best to make your own bags from natural-fiber fabric scraps, but until you find time to do that, buy reusable mesh bags or at least reuse the store’s plastic bags: After putting away your produce at home, drop the plastic bags into your larger reusable shopping bags; next time you shop, pull out one of those bags for your produce.
 If you get even 3 uses out of each bag, it’s not single-use plastic anymore, and you’ve cut your consumption of plastic produce bags by 2/3, painlessly!
 Check out Zero Waste Chef’s tips for storing produce without plastic.

 Plastic bottles.
 Avoid buying individual servings; get the largest bottle you can use, for less plastic per ounce of liquid.
 Buy a glass bottle if it’s available and you can recycle it.
 (Glass is better for your health because it doesn’t leach chemicals into the bottle contents.
 Whether glass is better for the environment or not depends on whether it gets recycled or it gets broken and contaminates single-stream recycling or hurts animals.)